dealingwith/daniel-industries/_posts/2025-12-14-they-are-the-same.md

 ...and I realized I'm experiencing the same thing right now.
 In other words, same shit, different day, except in these cases the shit is a product I've been pursuing passionately enough to write about publically for 24 years, and an existential crisis that has lasted at least eight.

 Now I have to rabbit out of that hole and go back to yesterday's.
-I spent the 2h22m watching Lindsay Ellis' [The Unforgivable Sin of Ms Rachel ](https://www.youtube.com/watch?v=QwpanShgOp4), which is time well spent as far as I'm concerned.
+I spent the 2h22m watching Lindsay Ellis' [The Unforgivable Sin of Ms Rachel](https://www.youtube.com/watch?v=QwpanShgOp4), which is time well spent as far as I'm concerned.
 The style is like mine, though, so I might be biased.
 That is: here are three or four giant info-dumps-slash-history-lessons, I have no bold conclusions or calls-to-action, sorry, it's complicated...hope you can introspect at least a little.

 I was led to that video essay by this one: [The Right's Religious Revival Won't Work](https://www.youtube.com/watch?v=y26ixP1Ilmo), which might work better as a follow-up to the Lindsay Ellis one.